Top 10 Most Influential Chinese TV Series

 1. The Bund (1980 TV series) 《上海滩》

 The Bund is a 1980 Hong Kong TVB drama TV series starring Chow Yun and Angie Chiu.
 This is one of the most classic shows of all time.
 This series (Find The Bund at Amazon.com) has the four big elements of a good film: action, drama, suspense, and romance, all these make it an influential work with phenomenal performances.
-Even after so long, this is still fondly remembered as a classic and younger generation also like this.
+Even after so long, this is still remembered as a classic and younger generation also like this.

 2. Journey to the West (1986 TV series)《西游记》

-This series was a traditional adaptation of the classic Chinese novel of the same title.
+Journey to The West is a traditional adaptation of the classic Chinese novel of the same title.
 It is about an adventure of the monk and his three disciples based on the actual pilgrimage of the monk Xuanzang to India in the Tang Dynasty (618-907).
 In 1986, the series topped the TV ratings.
 Even today Journey to the West will be played on many TV channels on summer vacation or Chinese New Year Festvial.

 3. Dream of the Red Chamber (1987 TV series) 《红楼梦》